LiminalVR/Liminal-SDK/README.md

 ## About

 This is a repository containing the Liminal SDK as a Unity Package.
-This package is used combine a bundle  of `scripts`, a `Unity Scene` and `Assets` into a `.limapp` file.
+This package is used to bundle `scripts`, a `Unity Scene` and `Assets` into a `.limapp` file.
 The `.limapp` file is required for the Liminal Platform to run as one of our `Experiences`.

 ### Unity Version
 Unity 2018.3.8f1